 Potential financial implications of this opportunity are the additional revenues from sales of specialty fertilizers to the customers who have/will have preference to them.
 These financial implications are very much dependent on the type of products and markets involved.
-For instance, In 2018 the sales of ICL's Innovative Ag Solutions segment (which mainly markets ICL's specialty fertilizers), totalled to \$741 million.
-A potential 0.5%-1.5% increase in the sales of specialty fertilizers due to increased customer preference to non-N2O intensive fertilizers, would result in an added income of approximately 5-15 million dollars.
+For instance, In 2019 the sales of ICL's Innovative Ag Solutions division (which mainly markets ICL's specialty fertilizers), totalled to \$717 million.
+A potential 0.5%-1.5% increase in the sales of specialty fertilizers due to increased customer preference to non-N2O intensive fertilizers, would result in an added income of approximately 4-10 million dollars.